yusefmosiah/Choir.chat/docs/core_core.md

 Even within the MVP's focused scope, Choir is built upon a clear hierarchy of truth and state management, guided by underlying principles:

 1.  **Blockchain as Economic Truth (Sui):** The **Sui blockchain** serves as the *authoritative source of truth for the economic state*.
 In the MVP, this includes the basic existence of the CHIP token and the execution of simplified reward distributions.
-Ultimately, it will manage thread ownership, full token balances, message hashes, co-author lists, and the governance of the **FQAHO (Fractional Quantum Anharmonic Oscillator) economic model**.
+Ultimately, it will manage thread ownership, full token balances, message hashes, co-author lists, and the governance of the economic model.
 2.  **Qdrant as Semantic Truth:** **Qdrant** serves as the *authoritative source for content and semantic relationships*.
 It stores message content, user/thread data, phase-specific memory, embeddings, and eventually, citation networks.
 3.  **AEIOU-Y Post Chain as Interaction Pattern:** The **AEIOU-Y Post Chain** defines the natural interaction pattern for processing user input and generating nuanced AI responses.
 In the MVP, this pattern is implemented via the LCEL workflow.
-4.  **FQAHO as Economic Model:** The economic model, based on **FQAHO dynamics** and the CHIP token, underpins the reward system, even if its full dynamic implementation is post-MVP.
+4.  **Dynamic Economic Model:** The economic model, based on dynamic principles and the CHIP token, underpins the reward system, even if its full implementation is post-MVP.

 ## Core Components (Qdrant-Sui MVP)